Car Shakes When Idle or Stopped – Why Does It Happen?

 car shakes when stopped

-Car shakes when idle can also because of this car part (photo source: Car Throttle)
+Car shakes when idle can also be because of this car part (Photo: Car Throttle)

 This one along with other belt types such as V-belts and serpentine belts could create this annoying problem.
 So if your car shakes when idle, check out if any of these parts are broken or loose.
 A damaged belt will obstruct the rotation of fans and other components connected to it.
 What will be the outcome?
 Noises and pulsations in the engine!

-Besides all the reasons that have been mentioned above, you can also check this video below to know how to fix this engine shakes at idle situation.
+Besides all the reasons mentioned above, you can also check this video below to know how to fix this engine shakes at idle situation.

-So this is the end of car shakes when idle problem, let’s take this as a way to fix and recognize whenever this situation appears.
+So this is the end of car shakes when an idle problem, let’s take this as a way to fix and recognize whenever this situation appears.
 If you are interested in our maintenance tips topics, let’s follow us for more and more daily updated articles.
-Together for having a safe driving and satisfy your demands about car.
+Together for having safe driving and satisfying your demands about the car.